Coding standards

 Third-party Style Docstrings Testing Linting

-Django Django coding style numpydoc[++] pytest Pylint
+Django Django coding style numpydoc[++] pytest Pylint or Ruff

 Protocol Buffers Buf Style Guide N/A N/A buf lint